FIFA 18 news, release date, trailer, wishlist and everything we know

 The Journey took us all by surprise in FIFA 17.
 A surprisingly enjoyable and engaging single player story mode that allowed us to live the life of a professional footballer, it was fun to get to run around in Alex Hunter's boots.

-However, in FIFA 18 EA should go one step further.
+EA has confirmed the existence of Journey Season Two, and it should go one step further.
 I'd love to see The Journey end in a run in the international team.
 With 2018 being a World Cup year, it makes perfect sense to tie the two together and be able to represent your nation on the grandest stage of them all in the story mode.

 It would also be great to have greater autonomy over your club career, perhaps being able to play in more positions, or again have team chemistry improve by socialising with your teammates off the pitch.